tomhillmeyer/companion-dashboard/README.md

 <img src="https://raw.githubusercontent.com/tomhillmeyer/companion-dashboard/refs/heads/main/assets/dashboard.png" width="200"></img>
 # Companion Dashboard

 This is an application for displaying variables from Bitfocus Companion.
+A companion for Companion, if you will.

+It is a display of boxes you can resize and move.
+Each of those boxes has an option for a header field, left field, and right field.
+Any or all of those fields can be hidden, and all consist of text fields that can display Companion variable values, markdown, HTML, or plain text.

 ## Installation
-Download the latest releases [here](https://github.com/tomhillmeyer/companion-dashboard/releases) for Mac (ARM), Mac (Intel), and Windows (x64).
+Download the latest releases [here](https://github.com/tomhillmeyer/companion-dashboard/releases) for Mac (ARM), Mac (Intel), Linux (amd64), Linux (arm64) and Windows (x64).

 There is a TestFlight beta test for iPhone and iPad.
 To be added to the beta, contact me at [tom@tomhillmeyer.com](mailto:tom@tomhillmeyer.com).